Which city is cheaper, Santa Fe or Albuquerque?

-Santa Fe doesn't have the most active nightlife scene.
+Most people don't head to Santa Fe specifically for the nightlife scene, but you can find a few options.
 While most of the town quiets down at night, the city has a few areas that stay active late into the night.

 Visitors enjoy the old town areas in both Albuquerque and Santa Fe.

 The rich history of Albuquerque can be explored in its historical center.
 The city has a wonderful old town where the city's first neighborhood was established.
 It dates back to the early 1700's and has its roots in Spanish colonial history.
 The area has many adobe houses, great local restaurants, and artisan shops.